LdDl/ch/README.md

 You can check benchmarks [here](https://github.com/LdDl/ch/blob/master/BENCHMARK.md)

 ## Support

-If you have troubles or questions please [open an issue].
+If you have troubles or questions please [open an issue](https://github.com/LdDl/ch/issues/new).

 ## ToDo